 I watched the crane lift one of the last units of unitized insulated glass curtain wall into the façade of the new Beaumont Hospital expansion in Farmington Hills, Michigan.
-It was a thing of beauty.
+The exclamation point on a lot of teamwork!

-And before and concurrent to that, Madison Heights Glass and Glass + Mirror Craft had to invest countless hours in determining how to seamlessly flow multiple shapes, colors, and sizes of insulated glass from our fabrication floor to their production line.
+But before that, Madison Heights Glass and Glass + Metal Craft had to invest countless hours in determining how to seamlessly flow multiple shapes, colors, and sizes of insulated glass from our fabrication floor to their production line.
 Each unit sequenced to arrive at its specific unitized frame just in time.

-To get there, it takes a robust fabrication process – quality glass, each and every unit, and efficient fast assembly.
-It takes state-of-the-art logistics.
-Above all, it takes open and ongoing communication.
-And then it’s also a good idea for the fabricator to have a dedicated project manager on-demand to ensure everything is flowing.
+To do that, we locked in a robust fabrication process – quality glass, each and every unit, and efficient IG assembly.
+We applied state-of-the-art logistics.
+And we committed to ongoing communication with MGH, including a dedicated project manager to ensure flow.

-At Glass + Mirror Craft, this is what we do for our unitized system partners.
-We deliver what they need, when they need it, and always with a backup plan to keep things moving during those unforeseen events.
+At Glass + Metal Craft, this is what we do for our unitized insulated glass partners.
+We deliver what they need, when they need it, and always with a backup plan to keep things moving during unforeseen events.

 There are few glass fabricators that can do that.
-There are even less that have had real-world experience doing it.
 It’s something to think about as you look to form your next glass project team.